This article analyses the Second Coming verses in the New Testament. The purpose is to determine what Jesus meant when He said He will come soon.

 Comment: For a discussion of the phrase “one will be taken and one will be left”, see under Matthew 24:36-41.
 Those that will be taken, will be taken to the Lord.
 Those that will be left, will be left to die; there “the vultures will be gathered”.
-The vultures are “the birds” (Rev. 19:17), who “eat the flesh … of all men” (v18, 21), after they “were killed with the sword which came from the mouth of Him who sat on the horse” (v21).
+The vultures are “the birds” (Rev 19:17), who “eat the flesh … of all men” (v18, 21), after they “were killed with the sword which came from the mouth of Him who sat on the horse” (Reb 19:21).

 Luke 18:8 “when the Son of Man comes, will He find faith on the earth?”

-Comment: this is one of the only two other places where the exact phrase “the Son of Man comes” from Mat.
-10:23 is found.
+Comment: this is one of the only two other places where the exact phrase “the Son of Man comes” from Matt 10:23 is found.
 The point is that it refers to His visible and audible return to the world.

 Luke 20:9 “And He began to tell the people this parable: A man planted a vineyard and rented it out to vine-growers, and went on a journey for a long time.
 10 At the harvest time he sent a slave to the vine-growers, so that they would give him some of the produce of the vineyard; but the vine-growers beat him and sent him away empty-handed.
 11 And he proceeded to send another slave; and they beat him also and treated him shamefully and sent him away empty-handed.
 12 And he proceeded to send a third; and this one also they wounded and cast out.
 13 The owner of the vineyard said, ‘What shall I do?
 I will send my beloved son; perhaps they will respect him.’
 14 But when the vine-growers saw him, they reasoned with one another, saying, ‘This is the heir; let us kill him so that the inheritance will be ours.’15 So they threw him out of the vineyard and killed him.
 What, then, will the owner of the vineyard do to them?
 16 He will come and destroy these vine-growers and will give the vineyard to others.”
 When they heard it, they said, “May it never be!”

 Comment: This does not seem to refer to the Second Coming, but rather to the destruction of Jerusalem in A.D.
-70. That event was part of a number of things which God did to “give the vineyard to others”, namely the church.
+70. That event was part of a number of things that God did to “give the vineyard to others”, namely the church.
 The same parable is recorded in Mark 12.